revature-scalawags/Project2-Group6/README.md

 2. MostMentionedUrl - Given a stream, outputs the url with the most mentions

-3. NegativeScore - Calculate a score of a user based on the quality of their tweet
+3. TrendingTweets - Given a stream, outputs a dataset of the most trending tweets based on the number of likes

 ###  By David Masterson, Page Tyler, Zeshawn Manzoor and Nick Rau